skip-pay/django-is-core/docs/installation.rst

     def perform_action_before_export_task(request, queryset, filename, **kwargs):
         logger.info(f"Exporting result of the query ({queryset.query}) into the file '{filename}'.")

+.. attribute:: IS_CORE_BACKGROUND_EXPORT_TASK_CALLBACK_HANDLED_EXCEPTIONS

+  A list of exceptions declared as explicitly handled by the library user that may occur during the background export callback call.
+These exceptions do abort background export and trigger export_failed signal.
+  However, the background export task finishes successfully without a failure.

+    # Django settings
+    IS_CORE_BACKGROUND_EXPORT_TASK_CALLBACK_HANDLED_EXCEPTIONS = ('your.file.Exception1', 'your.file.Exception2')

 .. attribute:: IS_CORE_BACKGROUND_EXPORT_TASK_QUEUE

   The celery queue name which will be used for the background export.